maarxx/LimitlessSelection/README.md

 It removes the limit of only selecting 80 things at a time.

+# DEPRECATED

+There are lots of other mods that do this now.
+I am not intending to maintain this one.

 # Table of Contents

 * [Introduction and Explanation](#introduction-and-explanation)